bhoomipatni/MontyHallURP/README.md

 Beyond classical analysis, this project uses reinforcement learning to allow an agent to discover strategies through repeated play.
 We explore adversarial variants with hosts behaving strategically (Evil, Angelic) or deterministically/randomly (Lazy, Ignorant).
 Using Q-learning with an ϵ-greedy policy, the agent learns to maximize rewards, providing insight into learning under varied probabilistic and adversarial conditions.

+## Running the Streamlit Interface

+This project includes a Streamlit interface to visualize the agent's learning and gameplay.

+### Steps to Run

+1. **Navigate to the project directory** in your terminal.

+2. **Install dependencies** if they are not already installed:
+pip install -r requirements.txt

+3. **Run the Streamlit app**
+streamlit run app.py

+4. **Use the Interface**
+- Select a host variant (Classic, Evil, Lazy, Angelic, Ignorant)
+- Observe the agent’s Q-values, win rates, and decisions
+- Optionally adjust training parameters, such as number of episodes or exploration rate

 ## Q-Learning Methodology
 Q-learning is a model-free, value-based reinforcement learning algorithm that estimates the expected cumulative reward of taking an action **a** in a state **s** and following the optimal policy thereafter.
 Q-values are updated iteratively using the Bellman equation: